 Various standard automotive parts of the Sion will be off-the-shelf components developed by, and sourced from, third-party suppliers.
 With respect to our suppliers we currently rely on a "single-source" approach and have selected, or intend to select, one single supplier for a specific car component.
 This makes our supply chain and the production of our vehicles particularly dependent on the performance of our suppliers and increases the risks of interruption.
 Our operations will be negatively affected if one of our suppliers experiences capacity constraints and is not in a position to deliver the required quantities of a certain component or part.
 Single-sourcing also increases the bargaining power of the relevant suppliers, which may expose us to abusive conduct, may prevent us from entering into long-term supply agreements with guaranteed pricing or may require us to accept disadvantageous economic or legal conditions.
 We may also be forced to stop production should a supplier fail to provide required certifications for its products or should the supplier be accused of infringing or misappropriating third-party intellectual property rights.
 Many suppliers depend on a small number of established car manufacturers.
 Suppliers may be significantly impacted and may be forced to close their operations, should any of these established car manufacturers lose significant market share or file for bankruptcy.
 If we need to replace a supplier or if a supplier terminates its relationship with us, there is no guarantee that we will be able to find adequate substitute products or suppliers in time or at all.
 In addition, COVID-19-related measures or effects may also affect the availability of products, components and materials.
 For example, increased demand for semiconductor chips in 2020, due in part to the COVID-19 pandemic and increased demand for consumer electronics that use these chips, has resulted in a severe global shortage of such chips in 2021, which has continued in 2022.
-Any failure to secure semiconductor chips in sufficient volumes may negatively impact production volumes of the Sion.
 Furthermore, it is possible that the supplier does not have the right to sell the relevant product to us, for example, because the supplier lacks the intellectual property rights to the design or because the supplier has an exclusivity agreement with another vehicle manufacturer, which we could force us to discontinue production or sales of the Sion, to replace the part or to change the design of the Sion, which could result in significant delays and costs or make the production of the Sion impossible altogether.
-Suppliers may change their products or may go out of business, resulting in limited or no availability of replacement parts to repair our vehicles.